 John Krasinski’s directorial-debut quickly puts him as one of the most intriguing upcoming directors currently working, as he directs himself, his real-life wife Emily Blunt and two very talented child actors, in this incredibly tense and original horror flick.
-Taking on a unique story that’s sure to spark an interest in any horror/thriller fan by its concept alone, and yet ‘A Quiet Place’ also manages to elevate itself over many other films within the horror genre through its attractive cinematography and great sound design.
+Taking on a unique story that’s sure to spark an interest in any horror/thriller fan by its concept alone, and yet ‘A Quiet Place’ also manages to elevate itself over many other films within the horror genre through its attractive visuals and great sound design.

 Plot Summary: In a post-apocalyptic world where noises can kill, a family of four must navigate their lives in silence after terrifying creatures that hunt by sound threaten their very survival.
 But with a pregnant wife soon to give birth, now more than ever, the family must remain unheard…

-Emily Blunt and John Krasinski both give amazing performances as: ‘Evelyn’ and ‘Lee Abbott,’ with Emily Blunt being the true stand-out of the cast, mostly due to her intense performance during one of the film’s most memorable scenes.
-In which, ‘Evelyn’ attempts to stay quiet whilst going through the agonising pain of child-birth, all the while one of the creatures stalks the nearby area.
+Emily Blunt and John Krasinski both give amazing performances as ‘Evelyn’ and ‘Lee Abbott,’ with Emily Blunt being the true stand-out of the cast, mostly due to her intense performance during one of the film’s most memorable scenes.
+In which, ‘Evelyn’ attempts to stay quiet whilst going through the agonising pain of child birth, all the while one of the creatures stalks the nearby area.
 The two children within the film are also brilliant, being portrayed by Millicent Simmonds and Noah Jupe.
 Millicent Simmonds’ character: ‘Regan’ is deaf, similar to the actress herself in real-life, which actually benefitted the rest of the cast enormously with helping them learn sign language, as there is actually very little dialogue spoken throughout the film due to the family’s restriction on making noise, so sign language is their main form of communication.

-Charlotte Bruus Christensen handles the cinematography for: ‘A Quiet Place,’ and does so extremely well, as the gorgeous shots really compliment the beautiful yet eerie and isolated locations of this new apocalyptic world, with a majority of shots containing large amounts of movement alongside the bleak yet still appealing colour palette of the film, which surprisingly allows more colour than many other modern horrors that rely mostly on dark greys and blacks.
+Charlotte Bruus Christensen handles the cinematography for: ‘A Quiet Place,’ and does so extremely well, as the gorgeous shots really compliment the beautiful yet eerie and isolated locations of this new post-apocalyptic world, with a majority of shots containing large amounts of movement alongside the bleak yet still appealing colour palette of the film, which surprisingly allows more colour than many other modern horrors that rely mostly on dark greys and blacks.

 To conclude, ‘A Quiet Place’ is surely one of my favourite films of 2018, as the film manages to take its audience through a tense yet still emotional story of parents attempting to protect their children in a newly dangerous world, all whilst featuring some visually pleasing cinematography and scenes brimming with tension whenever it can.
-The film even manages to contain a decent character-arc for a few of the family members, propelling the film even further forward over you’re standard horror flick, and although there is a bit of an overreliance on jump-scares, as well as the odd narrative-nitpick that stops the film from being flawless, ‘A Quiet Place’ is still an excellent choice for anyone looking for a gateway into this genre.
+The film even manages to contain a decent character-arc for a few of the family members, propelling the film even further forward over you’re standard horror flick, and although there is a bit of an over-reliance on jump-scares, as well as the odd narrative nitpick that stops the film from being flawless, ‘A Quiet Place’ is still an excellent choice for anyone looking for a gateway into this genre.
 Final Rating: 8/10.